Saturday, July 2, 2011

 Yanks Double Their Fun vs. Mutts

 On July 2, 1941, in 95-degree heat at the old Yankee Stadium, DiMaggio hit a home run off Dick Newsome of the Boston Red Sox to extend his hitting streak to 45 straight games.
 His teammate, Hall of Fame pitcher Lefty Gomez, told Joe that not only had he broken Keeler's record, but he'd followed Keeler's advice: "Hit 'em where they ain't."
 Originally, it meant get the ball between the fielders, but, surely, in the stands is where they ain't.

-Last night, the Yankees did a little bit of hitting where the Mets ain't.
+Last night, the Yankees did the memory of DiMaggio (and that of Keeler) proud, and did a little bit of hitting where the Mets ain't.
 Mark Teixeira, Robinson Cano, Eduardo Nunez and Alex Rodriguez all hit doubles, and the Yankees beat the Mets, 5-1 in the opener of the 3-game intracity series (don't call it a Subway Series, this isn't a World Series) at Citi Field -- a.k.a.
 Pity Field.

 Ivan Nova (8-4) pitched 5 innings, getting out of a bases-loaded jam in the 5th, and gave Yankee Fans another reason to say, "Cliff Lee?
 We don't need no stinkin' Cliff Lee!"
 Boone Logan had another good relief outing, putting aside (for the moment) the notion that he's inadequate to major league pitching, and Mariano Rivera had to bail out Hector Noesi in the 9th, although it wasn't a save situation.
 Jonathan Niese (7-7) was the starter and loser for the Mets.